Ameer77-tech/ShieldBox/README.md

 > A secure key–value data manager with sections, full encryption, and a clean UI.
 ---
 # ✨ Features
-📂 Organized Storage – Create multiple sections and store data as key–value pairs.
+📂 Organized Storage – Create multiple sections and store data as key–value pairs.<br>

 🔐 Security First –